 November 30, 2021 – April 17, 2022

-Boogey Men features a suite of major new works created for the exhibition and debuting at ICA Miami by Hugh Hayden, known for his innovative work across mediums.
-Hayden creates anthropomorphic forms that explore humans’ relationship to the natural world.
-Trained as an architect, Hayden uses laborious processes—selecting, carving, fabricating—resulting in dynamic, surreal and critical responses to personal experience and social and cultural issues.
-Renowned for his use of wood as his primary medium, Hayden takes disparate species and manipulates to reveal complex histories and metaphors for experience and memory, and to question social dynamics and the ever-shifting ecosystem.
+Hayden: Boogey Men features a suite of monumental new works.
+In his innovative work across mediums, Hayden creates anthropomorphic forms that explore our relationship with the natural world.
+Formally trained as an architect, Hayden deploys laborious processes—selecting, carving, fabricating—resulting in dynamic, surreal, and critical responses to personal experience and social and cultural issues.
+Renowned for his use of wood—taking disparate species and manipulating them to reveal complex histories and meanings—Hayden crafts intricate metaphors and meditations on experience and memory that question social dynamics and the ever-shifting ecosystem.

 About Hugh Hayden